7ejasVijay/7ejasVijay/README.md

 - Editors: NVIM, VS Code

 ## Today
-- Started working on resmon
+- Working on resolving the genesis presets configuration
-- resmon is a resource monitor that is created with ratatui

 Thanks for stopping by! 😊